This year was my fourth consecutive year attending MozCon, and it never disappoints.

 We heard several talks that touched on this in a variety of different contexts.
 Here’s a quick summary:

 Meredith Oliver spoke about the importance of client education as a part of agency work.
-I was thrilled to see that her model for regular meetings, review of the data and discussion of recommendations and next steps match our own process so closely.
+I was thrilled to see that her model for regular meetings, review of the data and discussion of recommendations, and next steps match our own process so closely.

-Rand Fishkin took a slight detour from his talk about launch marketing to highlight Project Aristotle’s findings about what makes the most effective teams.
+Rand Fishkin took a slight detour from his talk about launch marketing to highlight Project Aristotle’s findings of what makes the most effective teams.
 This included things like being okay crying at work, knowing you won’t be judged harshly for saying or doing the wrong thing, and embracing diversity and shared values.
 So down.

 Heather Physioc introduced us to the “SEO Maturity Model” which helps position clients according to their current institutional relationship with SEO.
 I found this incredibly helpful, primary because our goal at Diamond + Branch is always to improve our practice and our clients’ experiences.
-With the help of this tool, it will be much easier for us to diagnose where are clients are at and identify the best way to move forward.
+With the help of this tool, it will be much easier for us to diagnose where our clients are and identify the best way to move forward.
 Love it.